Vector Database SDK π

 Alternative Approach

-You can build the index and create the vector collection simultaneously.
+You can create the vector collection and build the index simultaneously.
+Simply:

 fluffyInterface.attach_index(1024, "dense", fluffy::DistanceFunctionType::Euclidean, "index_1");